-1. The book in celebration of the 50th anniversary of the Hackney Society in 2017 is being developed.
-Funding of £4,300 has been secured through a sponsored walk and a quiz (see above).
+1. The book to celebrate the 50th anniversary of the Hackney Society in 2017 has advanced considerably during the year.
+Further funding of £1,855 has been secured through another sponsored walk and direct donations for the project.
 The book will look at each of the 50 years and use the date to look at different topics to trace not only the history of the Society, but also of the borough.
-Authors have been commissioned for the 50 pieces, and illustrations identified.
+Many of the pieces have been submitted and many illustrations have been selected.
+Trustees are grateful to the very many number of contributors to this project.

-- 2. The Society continues to sell its backlist titles through local bookshops, and at events such as fetes and vintage fairs.
-Some sample pages of Hackney: An Uncommon History in Five Parts and Hackney Modern, Restored, Forgotten, Ignored have been put online to encourage sales. - 3.
-Work did begin on a new version of Hackney Houses, a guide to improvement, conservation and maintenance of late Georgian, Victorian and Edwardian houses.
-This project is currently on hold until funding is found.
+- 2. The Society continues to sell its backlist titles through local bookshops, and at events such as fetes and vintage fairs.. - 3.
+Work that began last year on a new version of Hackney Houses, a guide to improvement, conservation and maintenance of late Georgian, Victorian and Edwardian houses remains on hold until both funding is found and the anniversary book is published.